-Our previous blog on this topic focused on one important thing: How to calculate the present value of lease payments using Excel spreadsheets.
-This week, we will show you how to calculate the present value of minimum lease payments AND prepare the liability amortization schedule for the lease liability in the same step, using Excel.
+In a previous blog, we covered how to calculate the present value of lease payments using Excel spreadsheets.
+In this article, we will demonstrate how to calculate the present value of minimum lease payments as well as prepare the liability amortization schedule for the lease liability in the same step, using Excel.

-For now, here are the steps to follow to calculate the present value of lease payments AND the lease liability amortization schedule using Excel, when the payment amounts are different.
-Let’s use an example:
+Here are the steps to follow to calculate the present value of lease payments and the lease liability amortization schedule using Excel when the payment amounts are different, starting with an example:

 Calculate the present value of lease payments for a 10-year lease with annual payments of $1,000 with 5% escalations annually, paid in advance.
 Assume the rate inherent in the lease is 6%.

-In an Excel spreadsheet, title five columns with the following headers: Period, Cash, Expense, Liability Reduction and Liability Balance, as shown below:
+Create a new Excel spreadsheet and title five columns with the following headers: Period, Cash, Expense, Liability Reduction, and Liability Balance, as shown below:

 Enter the number periods starting from 0 to 9, and enter the cash payments in each period.
 Because payments are made in advance, the first payment of $1,000 is made in period 0.
 Please see illustration below:

 Enter “0” for expense in period 0 and period 1 (because payments are made in advance).
 In expense for period 2, enter the cell for the period 1 liability balance and multiply by 6%.
 See below.